Consensys/doc.rollups/docs/HowTo/Configure/Configuration-File.md

 ## Engine configuration file

-The engine builds a batch of transactions and sends to it to the blockchain.
-The [configuration file options](../../Reference/Configuration-File.md#engine) allow you to configure the rollup details, and access to the blockchain.
+The engine builds a batch of transactions and sends it to the blockchain.
+The [configuration file options](../../Reference/Configuration-File.md#engine) allow you to configure the rollup details, and access the blockchain.

 {!global/Engine-Configuration-File.md!}